jtaylor100/jtaylor100.github.io/values.markdown

 ---
 title: My Values
-date: 2019-03-10
+date: 2019-04-07
 ---

 ## Introduction

 My personal values are always changing, so I am trying to codify these here as best I can.
-This may then be used as a reference for what my actualized self could be, providing a clearer meaningful direction for my life.
+This codification may then be used as a reference for what my actualized self could be, providing a clearer meaningful direction for my life.

 These include some frameworks aiding thinking about how one should act, inspired by thinking on normative ethics.
 Also included is a directory of